SaadNasir92/Group_project_1_SMU/README.md

 - Recommendations include stricter lending criteria, targeted marketing, and dynamic risk models to improve loan performance.

 ## Recommendations
+*Focus on income brackets between below 100K and DTI ranges in lower 20s.*

 - **Implement Dynamic Risk Models:** Adopt real-time updates to borrower profiles for early identification and intervention of potential defaulters.
 This approach allows proactive risk management and reduces the likelihood of defaults.
 - **Strengthen Income Verification:** Accurate income reporting ensures reliable data, helping to avoid errors that obscure important trends.
 Strengthening verification processes enhances data quality and supports better-informed decisions.
 - **Targeted Marketing Campaigns:** Focus on higher-income brackets to optimize marketing efforts, highlighting the benefits and competitive rates available to these demographics.